kazcare/hangman/README.md

 <img src="docs/re-entry.png">

 #### **Empty Field Validation**
-    - It informs user if nothing is entered by error
+    - It informs user if nothing is entered by error.
-    - It does not cost user any attempts
+    - It does not cost user any attempts.

 <img src="docs/empty.png">